Analysis and active control of geometrically nonlinear responses of smart FG porous plates with graphene nanoplatelets

-The outline of this paper is as follows.
-Section \ref{sec:Theoretical_formulations} provides the material models, the variational and approximate formulations of the piezoelectric FG porous plates reinforced by GPLs based on $C^0$-type HSDT.
-Meanwhile, Section \ref{sec:Active_Control} describes the active control algorithm.
-Section \ref{sec:num_exam} presents the numerical examples for the geometrically nonlinear static and transient analyses as well as the active control of the piezoelectric FG porous plates reinforced with GPLs before some concluding remarks are given in Section \ref{sec:conclusion}.\\
+The outline of this work as follows.
+Section \ref{sec:Theoretical_formulations} provides theoretical formulations including material models, $C^0$-type HSDT, constitutive equations and weak form.
+The brief on B\'ezier extraction based IGA and discrete system equations are given in Section \ref{sec:IGA_Section}.
+The active control algorithm is described in Section \ref{sec:Active_Control}.
+Section \ref{sec:num_exam} presents numerical investigations for the geometrically nonlinear static and dynamic analyses along with active control.
+The paper is closed with some concluding remarks which can be found in Section \ref{sec:Conclusions}.\\